axiros/gevent_snmp/README.md

 * get_next
 * get_bulk

-This parameter is a python dictionary which allows the following flags.
+This parameter is a python dictionary which may contains the following flags:

 #### get_var_type
 Each entry in the varbind list of a SNMP response contains ```type``` and ```value```.